Why Seattle-King County?

 Mark H. Gleason is the Business Development Manager for Maritime & Logistics at the Economic Development Council of Seattle & King County (EDC).
 Mark brings over 20 years of maritime experience to the role.
 His new role is twofold: working with existing maritime and logistics-related businesses on retention and expansion, and recruiting and providing advisory services to maritime and logistics-related businesses that may wish to expand or re-locate into King County.

-In addition to his work with the EDC, Mark is also Director of the Washington Maritime Federation, an association of associations, comprised of maritime-focused organizations who have come together to support the industry.
+Prior to his current position, Mark was Director of the Washington Maritime Federation, an association of associations, comprised of maritime-focused organizations who have come together to support the industry.
 The maritime industry is very diverse with subsectors in shipbuilding, fishing, water transportation, logistics, shipping and more.
-There are solid organizations supporting these subsectors but no overarching entity supporting the industry as a whole.
-This new association of associations also includes general business organizations such as chambers and economic development councils, including the EDC.

 Mark has a Masters of Marine Affairs from the University of Washington, a graduate certificate in Global Trade, Transportation, & Logistics also from the University of Washington, and a Bachelor of Science in Earth Systems, Science & Policy from California State University Monterey Bay.